Tuesday, September 24, 2019

 Similar to the mural of the former Chai Adam Synagogue in Burlington, Vermont, this is a large and important surviving fragment of the visual culture of turn-of-the-20th-century immigrant Jews, and its relatively early date (1898) makes it of special interest, and expands our corpus of American synagogue wall painting of the period of Eastern European immigration.
 Other examples in New England are Sons of Jacob, Providence, Rhode Island; Vilna Shul, Boston; and the Walnut Street Shul, Chelsea, MA.

 My thanks go to champion Jewish genealogist Carol Clingan (who has also compiled the impressive index of over 500 Massachusetts congregations).
 Carol, who has wanted to save this mural for several years, arranged access from the building owner.
-It is hoped that from our visit, to which we invited some other experts, that these efforts will move forward.
+It is hoped that from our visit, to which we invited some other experts, these efforts will move forward.

 The mural presents the Tablets of the Law flanked by two large colorful lions, which hold American flags in their front paws.
 The patriotic theme is continued higher up, where a seemingly American eagle with wings spread sits atop a tower of Jewish symbols: Decalogue, Star of David, priestly blessing hands, a wreath, and the Crown of Torah; all culminating in the eagle.
 The lions are entwined in tendrils.
-They spring forward from a stylized landscape that evoke Eretz Yisrael in its palm and cypress trees.
+They spring forward from a stylized landscape that evokes Eretz Yisrael in its palm and cypress trees.

 The modest wood-frame building was the first permanent home of Congregation House of Israel, or Beth Israel.
 It is built on the hill overlooking the former active industrial town of North Adams, today most-widely known as the home of MassMOCA, the contemporary art museum founded in the 26 buildings of the former Sprague Electric Company factory, where once so many of the townspeople were employed.